connollydean/Markdwon-Tutorial/pages/linuxusb.md

 This file is around 2 GB in size which is why it is important we make sure this file is in perfect condition before we continue with installing it.

 To verify that this file has not been altered or corrupted, we need to verify its hash.
 Most Linux distros will display the correct hashes on their download page.
-For this example we'll be verifying a SHA1 hash but there is a selection of different types of hash types such as MD5 and SHA256.
+For this example we'll be verifying a SHA1 hash but there is a selection of different hash types such as MD5 and SHA256.
 The correct SHA1 hash for my file was the following:

 `a19b8c306514cdb13b818ba63e1c94f74daa5155`